tetsuyauno/Maze-Swipe/replit.md

 ### Game Mechanics
 - Maze data stored as grid of cells with wall definitions (north, south, east, west booleans)
-- Player movement via swipe gestures with minimum 40px threshold
+- Player movement via tap-to-move: tap any cell and the car moves there if a valid path exists
+- BFS pathfinding algorithm finds the shortest path to the target cell
+- Move counter increments by the number of cells in the path (not just one per tap)
 - Wall collision detection based on cell wall properties
-- Haptic feedback on movement and collisions
+- Haptic feedback on movement and blocked moves
+- Confetti animation and star rating (1-3 stars based on moves) when reaching goal

 ## External Dependencies